bytescout/pdf-co-api-samples/Barcode Reader API/cURL/Detect Rectangle from PDF/README.md

-## How to add text and images to PDF in cURL and PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
+## How to detect rectangle from PDF for barcode reader API in cURL and PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT